fityannugroho/faculty-upi/README.md

 $ npm run start
 ```

-> See [nestjs.README.md](./nestjs.README.md#running-the-app) file for details.
+See [nestjs.README.md](./nestjs.README.md#running-the-app) file for details.

-Finally, you can access the endpoint from http://localhost:3000 by default, or depends on `APP_PORT` settings at `.env` file.
+Finally, you can access the endpoint from http://localhost:3000 by default, or depends on `PORT` settings at `.env` file.